JoshuaMularczyk/Software_Defined_Radio_Receiver/README.md

 ![Tayloe Mixer](https://user-images.githubusercontent.com/103695977/171759381-e49fd43a-300a-4075-a9eb-c46a4cfd6736.jpg)

-The mixer that Joshua and I decided to use was  Tayloe Mixer.
+The mixer that Christian and I decided to use was  Tayloe Mixer.
 The Tayloe mixer uses switches to combined the signals that are 180 degrees out of phase with differential amplifiers so that signals above and below the oscilator frequecy can be detected.

 Our Lowpass filter will block all frequencies greater that 100kHz.